-- · Loans are recognized as assets when cash is advanced to borrowers.
+- Loans are recognized as assets when cash is advanced to borrowers.
 Loans are initially measured at cost, which is the fair value of the consideration paid, net of transaction costs incurred.
 Subsequently, the loans are valued at amortized cost using the effective interest rate method. - Interest on loans is included in interest income and is recognized on an accrual basis using the effective interest rate method.
 Fees relating to loan origination and re-financing are deferred and amortized to interest income over the life of the loan using the effective interest rate method.

-All equity investments are reviewed and analysed at semi-annually.
-An equity investment is considered impaired if its carrying value exceeds the recoverable Value adjustments on loans amount by an amount considered significant or for a At each reporting date FMO assesses the necessity for period considered prolonged.
-If an equity investment value adjustments on loans.
-Value adjustments are is determined to be impaired, the impairment is recorded if there is objective evidence that FMO will recognized in the profit and loss account as a value be unable to collect all amounts due according to the adjustment.
-The impairment loss includes any original contractual terms or the equivalent value.
-The unrealized loss previously recognized in fund capital. value adjustments are evaluated at a counterparty-The impairment losses shall not be reversed through specific level based on the following principles: the profit and loss account except upon realization.
-Individual credit exposures are evaluated based on the Accordingly, any subsequent unrealized gains for borrower's characteristics, overall financial condition, impaired equity investments are reported through resources and payment record, original contractual shareholders' equity in the available for sale reserve. term, exit possibilities and, where applicable, the realizable value of the underlying collateral.
-The Available for sale reserve (AFS reserve) estimated recoverable amount is the present value The available for sale reserve includes net revaluations of financial instruments classified as available for sale of expected future cash flows, which may result from restructuring or liquidation.
-In case of a loan that have not been reported through the profit and restructuring, the estimated recoverable amount as well loss account. as the value adjustments are measured by using the original effective interest rates before the modification Undistributed results previous years of the terms.
-Value adjustments for credit losses are The undistributed results consists of the part of the established for the difference between the carrying annual results that the Fund is accumulating to maintain amount and the estimated recoverable amount. the revolvability of the funds.
+Value adjustments on loans

+At each reporting date FMO assesses the necessity for value adjustments on loans.
+Value adjustments are recorded if there is objective evidence that FMO will be unable to collect all amounts due according to the original contractual terms or the equivalent value.
+The value adjustments are evaluated at a counterpartyspecific level based on the following principles: Individual credit exposures are evaluated based on the borrower's characteristics, overall financial condition, resources and payment record, original contractual term, exit possibilities and, where applicable, the realizable value of the underlying collateral.
+The estimated recoverable amount is the present value of expected future cash flows, which may result from restructuring or liquidation.
+In case of a loan restructuring, the estimated recoverable amount as well as the value adjustments are measured by using the original effective interest rates before the modification of the terms.
+Value adjustments for credit losses are established for the difference between the carrying amount and the estimated recoverable amount.

-A value adjustment is reported as a reduction of the IFRS 9 "Financial Instruments" is a new accounting asset's carrying value on the balance sheet.
+A value adjustment is reported as a reduction of the asset's carrying value on the balance sheet.
 All loans are reviewed and analyzed at least annually.
-Any subsequent standard, which will become effective as of January 1, changes to the amounts and timing of the expected 2018.
-IFRS 9 is replacing IAS 39 "Financial Instruments: Recognition and Measurement".
-The standard future cash flows compared to prior estimates will introduces new requirements for the classification and result in a change in the value adjustments and will be measurement of financial assets and liabilities and the charged or credited to the profit and loss account.
-A impairment of financial assets.
-The standard will be value adjustment is reversed only when the credit quality has improved to the extent that reasonable assurance of applied retrospectively, leading to an adjustment of the timely collection of principal and interest is in accordance opening balances of the affected components of fund with the original or revised contractual terms. capital at January 1, 2018.
-The implementation of IFRS 9 will have an impact on Total Assets, Fund Capital, Net Profit and/or Other Comprehensive Income.
-The final impact of IFRS 9 is yet to be determined in the first months of 2018.
+Any subsequent changes to the amounts and timing of the expected future cash flows compared to prior estimates will result in a change in the value adjustments and will be charged or credited to the profit and loss account.
+A value adjustment is reversed only when the credit quality has improved to the extent that reasonable assurance of timely collection of principal and interest is in accordance with the original or revised contractual terms.